lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

 SLF4J: See also http://www.slf4j.org/codes.html#replay
 [info] SudokuDetailProcessorSpec:
-[info] Sending no updates to a sudoku detail processor [info] - should result in sending a SudokuDetailUnchanged messsage [info] Sending an update to a fresh instance of the SudokuDetailProcessor that sets one cell to a single value [info] - should result in sending an update that reflects this update [info] Sending a series of subsequent Updates to a SudokuDetailProcessor
+[info] Sending no updates to a sudoku detail processor [info] - should result in sending a SudokuDetailUnchanged message [info] Sending an update to a fresh instance of the SudokuDetailProcessor that sets one cell to a single value [info] - should result in sending an update that reflects this update [info] Sending a series of subsequent Updates to a SudokuDetailProcessor